CatLabInteractive/quizwitz-docs/docs/000-intro.md

 ## Players and creators

-This guide is split up in two sections:
+This guide is split up in following sections:

-* A guide for QuizWitz Players
+* A guide for Players
+* A guide for Quizmakers
-* A guide for QuizWitz Creators
+* A guide for Quizmasters